apache/cordova-docs/STYLESHEET.md

 * __Plural Possessives__: E.g., Obtain a user's permission, but
   collectively, get users' permission.

-* Do not use use apostrophes for plural, so "...manages core APIs," not api's or API's.
+* Do not use apostrophes for plural, so "...manages core APIs," not api's or API's.
 Only use apostrophes for possessives, e.g. "the API's members"